Isaac Alfie

-Isaac Alfie Stochek (born 27 April 1962) is a Uruguayan economist, accountant and politician of the Colorado Party, serving as head of the Office of Planning and Budget since 1 March 2020.
-He previously served as Minister of Economy and Finance during the final years of Jorge Batlle's presidential term (2003-2005).
+Isaac Alfie Stochek (born 27 April 1962) is a Uruguayan economist, accountant and politician of the Colorado Party.
+He served as head of the Office of Planning and Budget from 2020 to 2023.
+He previously served as Minister of Economy and Finance during the final years of Jorge Batlle's presidential term (2003–2005).

 Early life

 Isaac Alfie Stochek was born in the barrio Palermo, Montevideo into a Jewish family.
 His father was a public employee and her mother a commercial employee.
 His paternal family was militant of the Colorado Party, while the maternal one was originally of the socialist Emilio Frugoni.

 Career

 Alfie graduated from the University of the Republic in 1984 with a degree in public accounting and years later, he obtained a degree in economics from the same college.

 In 1986 he joined the Office of Planning and Budget with the position of junior economist in the Department of Social Policies.
 In 1991 he joined the Ministry of Economy and Finance as an adviser in the area of Macroeconomic Advisory.
 He also represented Uruguay in several negotiations with international organizations, such as the one that resulted in the rescheduling of Uruguayan public debt in 2003.
 In addition, he was a consultant for the Inter-American Development Bank, the World Bank, the Pan American Health Organization, and the World Health Organization.
 In the private sector, he was a business consultant, especially in the areas of financial and cost analysis, and study of investment projects.

 He also served as adjunct professor of the Department of Economics of the University of the Republic, where he taught basic macroeconomics.
 He also worked as a teacher at the University ORT Uruguay, and at the University of Belgrano in Argentina.
 He is currently a professor of Economics and public finance at the University of Montevideo.